What is Depreciated Cost

 The depreciated cost of an asset can be determined by a depreciation schedule that a company applies to the asset.
 There are several allowable methods of depreciation, which will lead to different rates of depreciation, as well as different depreciation expenses for each period.
 Thus, the depreciated cost balance will also differ under different depreciation methods.

 The most common depreciation method is the straight-line method, which is used in the example above.
 The cost available for depreciation is equally allocated over the asset’s life span.
 As the depreciation expense is constant for each period, the depreciated cost decreases at the constant rate under the straight-line depreciation method.

 The declining-balance method is an accelerated depreciation method.
 An asset is depreciated faster with higher depreciation expenses in the earlier years, compared with the straight-line method.

 Thus, the depreciated cost decreases faster at first and slows down later.
 The double declining-balance depreciation is a commonly used type of declining-balance method.

 3. Sum-of-the-Year’s-Digits (SYD) Method

 Similar to the declining-balance method, the sum-of-the-year’s method also accelerates the depreciation of an asset.
-The asset will lose more of its useful value during the early periods of its lifespan.
+The asset will lose more of its book value during the early periods of its lifespan.

 4. Units-of-Production Method

-The units-of-production method depreciates equipment based on the work that it’s done.
+The units-of-production method depreciates equipment based on its usage versus the equipment’s expected capacity.
 The more units produced by the equipment, the greater amount the equipment is depreciated, and the lower the depreciated cost is.